Five Things to Know About Spinal Cord Injuries

 5. You May Be Able to Sue for Your Spinal Cord Damage

 Dealing with spinal cord injury symptoms can be overwhelming, but a personal injury lawyer can help you take legal action.
 By filing an injury claim against the at-fault party, you may be able to recoup economic and non-economic losses.
-These include:

 - Medical care (past, present, and future)

 - Lost wages due to recovering from your injuries

 - Loss of future income if your injuries prevent you from returning to work

 - Transportation costs if you cannot drive due to your spine damage

 - Loss of consortium (for your significant other)